 What is the main focus of an ice crusher blender?
 Power!
 All else aside, if you are blending ice cubes and frozen fruits for smoothies, your health habit will be short-lived without a motor that produces enough power.
 Grinding away with a low-power motor will cause the motor to lose torque and cease to function.
 Often, users will smell a burnt rubber aroma, meaning that the motor’s belts are spent and the unit is fast becoming a glorified paperweight.

 An ice crusher blender should have a motor that operates at over 700 watts; however, this is inadequate for regular use.
 Preferably, for semi-regular use, the motor should be over 1000 watts to ensure the unit’s operation longevity.
 That being said, the best ice crushers are those that have a peak horsepower of 2 or more.
-Many blenders, such as the Blendtec Classic 560, claim to have a peak horsepower of 3; however, be sure to do your own math.
+Many blenders, such as the Blendtec Total Blender Classic, claim to have a peak horsepower of 3; and Blendtec is known for having the most powerful line of blenders on the market.

 Horsepower is the quantification of a motor's torque or its ability to operate at speed, through varying amounts of resistance.
 To find the horsepower, simply take the units running wattage and multiply it by 0.00134.
 The resulting number is the unit’s horsepower.
 For instance, the Vitamix 7500 has been truly tested to have a running wattage of 1,440 watts, which gives it a 2.2-horsepower motor.
-The Blendtec Classic 560 claims a peak horsepower of 3, but it has a motor that runs at close to 1,500 watts, which produces less than 2.1 horsepower.
+The Blendtec Total Blender Classic claims a peak horsepower of 3, but it has a motor that runs at close to 1,500 watts, which produces less than 2.1 horsepower.
+At the end of the day, focusing on watts (if advertised) and length of warranty are the 2 most important factors when comparing blenders.

 For those looking to save a buck without sacrificing power output, the Cleanblend Commercial Blender boasts a 3-horsepower motor and is offered around $200.
 There is good reason to trust this specification as the motor runs at nearly 1800 watts.
 The popular Vitamix 7500 has a reputation of high-quality production, as well as life longevity; however, it carries a higher price tag, coming in around $500.
 Both units are made to easily handle ice crushing jobs, but when it comes to consistency Vitamix blenders offer more than power—they offer high-quality craftsmanship.
 Cleanblend, like Ninja, offers a budget blender that has a high wattage, but this does not mean that it will operate consistently well for years to come.